GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 Static Linkage Checker
 ======================

-Static Linkage Checker is the tool to perform [static linkage check]( ../library-best-practices/glossary.md#types-of-conflicts-and-compatibility#static-linkage-check).
+Static Linkage Checker is a tool that inspects classpaths for [static linkage check]( ../library-best-practices/glossary.md#types-of-conflicts-and-compatibility#static-linkage-check).
-The tool identifies static linkage conflicts that would be caused by Java projects and their dependencies at runtime.
-Given a classpath provided from user (e.g., a Maven project and its dependency), it scans the class files in the classpath for references to other classes, and verifies the availability of the implementation through the classpath.
+The tool identifies static linkage errors that appear in Java projects at runtime.
+It scans the class files in a classpath provided as input for references to other classes.
+Then it verifies compatibility of the methods and fields in the referenced classes, with regard to their type signatures and accessors.

 ### Use Cases